 - Know that you own your money.
 Your digital assets, as long as you hold the keys, is yours.
 No central authority can manipulate, garnish, steal or forcefully tax that money.

-- Your coins are safe.
+- Your coins are safer than fiat in many cases.
 Digital assets run on distributed systems that incentivize users to be good actors and keep the system running.
 Though there is no central authority figure, the algorithmic protocol and consensus mechanisms that involve all users keep it running.
-Layers of encryption make trading cryptocurrencies more secure than bank transactions.
+Layers of encryption have the potential to make trading cryptocurrencies more secure than bank transactions.

-Decentralized exchanges cannot provide governments or other central authorities with user information upon request, even if they wanted to or were required to by law.
+Decentralized exchanges cannot provide governments or other central authorities with user information upon request, even if they were required to by law.
 They don’t require identifying data from their users (unless those users want to transact in fiat there), and thus it is not stored anywhere.

 So why isn’t everybody using decentralized exchanges?